fantom-prj/SALA/README.md

 chmod 755 -R ./resources/bin/
 ```

-This package itself do not require installation.
+This package itself does not require installation.
 Essential binary files for Linux platform are included in ./resources/bin (for SALA) and ./code/SCAFEv1.0.1/resources (for SCAFE).
 If other platform is used, the binary files need to be replaced by the ones from your system.
-Alternative bin set for Mac OS can be dowloaded here.
+Alternative bin set for Mac OS can be downloaded here.

 # <a name="how_to_run"></a>How to run
 ## <a name="transcript_model"></a>Assembling into transcript models